jjgradwell/UbuntuConfigLTS/README.md

    </IfModule>
 ```

-Add the following lines to the `/etc/apache2/apache2.conf` file, as this will prevent the 403/404 errors from appearing
+If you are using mod_evasive, make sure to add the following to your `/etc/apache2/apache2.conf` file

 ```
 <Directory /usr/share/phpmyadmin>